module

 class Conversation < ActiveRecord::Base

-enum status: [ :active, :archived ], _scopes: false
+enum :status, [ :active, :archived ], scopes: false

 end